 Planning your tree planting

 Set out your objectives for what you want from your trees.
-Do you want them to provide commercial crops, fuel supply, sport, biodiversity, landscape improvement etc.
+Do you want to provide commercial crops, fuel supply, sport, biodiversity, or landscape improvement?

 Assess available land

 - What type of land are you planning to plant on and what type of woodland would be suitable?
-Our guide to small woodland creation (see foot of page) looks at suitable woodland for different land types.
+Our guide to small woodland creation looks at suitable woodland for different land types.

 - Determine the size of land available and how many trees you want to plant.